PareshKarnawat/SwiftCharts/README.md

 ## 🛠 Notes

 * Uses minimal abstraction to showcase raw Swift Charts concepts
-* Each example separated for learning clarity
+* Each example is separated for learning clarity
 * Great reference for beginners → intermediate Swift Charts developers

 ---